Skip to Content

 Is The Arte Museum Worth Doing?

-While a few exhibits and rooms boasted awe-inspiring visuals, others were mediocre at best, looped through quickly, and frankly, were nothing to write home about.
+While a few exhibits were awesome, others were mediocre at best, looped through quickly, and frankly, were nothing to write home about.

 Even the exhibits I found to be compelling didn’t usually give me a reason to stick around longer than a few minutes.